jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 The other common events tablets will send are ABS\_X and ABS\_Y to indicate the location of pen on tablet and BTN\_STYLUS when a button is pressed that is located on the stylus/pen tool itself.
+ABS\_X, ABS\_Y, ABS\_PRESSURE, and BTN\_STYLUS values should always be ignored by applications when driver reports tool is not in proximity to prevent unwanted behavior because some drivers will report values even while tool is out of proximity.

-There are also various buttons such as BTN\_LEFT/BTN\_RIGHT/BTN\_1/etc that tablets can report regardless of the state of ABS\_PRESSURE/BTN\_TOUCH.
-These represent buttons that exist on the tablet itself (as apposed to on stylus/pen tool) and user expects these to work regardless of a tool being used.
+There are also various buttons such as BTN\_LEFT/BTN\_RIGHT/BTN\_1/etc that tablets can report regardless of the state tools These represent buttons that exist on the tablet itself (as apposed to on stylus/pen tool) and user expects these to work regardless of what tool is doing.

 The following shows events returned from a hypothetical tablet and indentation represents implied hierarchy.
 Some tablets will return zeros